martinthomson/http-replay/draft-thomson-http-replay.md

 instance and the connection attempt is separately allowed to complete where the server instance rejects the early data.
-Replays are also possible if there are multiple server instances that will accept early data, or if the same server accepts early data (though this would be in violation of requirements in TLS).
+Replays are also possible if there are multiple server instances that will accept early data, or if the same server accepts early data multiple times (though this would be in violation of requirements in TLS).

 # Replay Attacks